zslucky/awesome-AI-books/README.md

 # Awesome AI books

-Some awesome AI related books and pdfs for download and learning.
+Some awesome AI related books and pdfs for downloading and learning.

 ## Preface